Grass Seed Buyer's GuideEverything you need to know about buying grass seed.

 Grass Seed Does Not Need Coatings or Fillers to Grow

+Buyers beware!
 Mother Nature has let her grass grow for a billion years without any help from coatings or fillers.
-Buyers beware!
 These magic coatings and fillers are used as marketing distractions masking lesser quality grass seed.
-Grass seed buyers for national chains care not about the quality or weed and crop content but about keeping shelves full.
+Buyers for national companies care nothing about the grass seed quality or weed and crop content but about keeping their shelves full.
 We call it marketing magic, turning filler into gold.

-Why Grass Pad Grass Seed Is the Best Value
+Why Grass Pad Grass Seed Is Your Best Value

 No matter which type of grass you choose for your yard, feel confident when you buy grass seed from the Grass Pad, you are getting the newest and most improved generation available.
 With over 60 years of dedication to the grass seed and sod industry, Grass Pad has built its reputation around researching and choosing only the cleanest seed varieties that perform the best for our region.